Business Boost Grants Program

 • delivery fees, credit card surcharges and international transaction fees

-*Related parties include companies with common shareholdings, directors, employees or immediate family.
+*We will not fund goods, services, or fees from related parties.
+Related parties include companies with common shareholdings or directors, as well as employees or immediate family members.

 Eligibility criteria

-To be eligible for this grant, your business must:
+To be eligible for this grant, your business must meet the following criteria at the time of application submission:

-• have fewer than 20 employees (by headcount)
+• have more than 1 and less than 20 employees (by headcount)

-• have a publicly reachable web presence to identify business operations (e.g. business website and/or social media pages)
+• have a publicly accessible web presence to identify business operations (e.g. business website, social media pages)

-• not have been approved for funding under Round 1 of the Business Boost grant program
+• not have been approved for funding under earlier Business Boost rounds

 • not be insolvent or have owners/directors that are an undischarged bankrupt.